 Have you ever been offered a cash loan?
 Did they fail to give you paperwork?
 Did they add huge amounts of interest to your loan?
 Have they threatened you?
 Are you scared of people finding out?
 Have they taken your bank card, benefit card, passport, watch or other valuables from you?

 If you answered yes to any of those questions then you could have borrowed money from an illegal money lender, more commonly known as a loan shark.
-You are not alone.
-It is estimated 310,000 people across the UK are in debt to illegal money lenders.
 We support the work of the national Illegal Money Lending Team to raise awareness of what loan sharks are, support victims and direct people to safe and legal alternatives.

 If you suspect a loan shark you can report in confidence by calling 0300 555 2222, text 078600 22116 or use the online form on the stop load sharks website.